Louibens/PP4_FreeFurnitureHub/README.md

   - git push

 - N.B.
 Any changes pushed to the master branch will take effect on the live project once the application is re-deployed from Heroku

+### How to fork the repository

+- Go to the https://github.com/Louibens/ms1-Sustainability_Ireland repository on GitHub
+- Click the "Fork" button in the top right corner

 ### Create Application and Postgres DB on Heroku
 - Log in to Heroku at https://heroku.com - create an account if needed.